-The type of plants that you use for your indoor water garden mainly depends on how you want your water garden to look.
+The type of plants that you select for your indoor water garden depends on how you want your water garden to look.
 Popular "true" aquatic plants include java moss, java fern, amazon sword, anarcharis, and anubias.
 If you prefer the look of semi-aquatic plants, many popular houseplants—like pothos, philodendron, calla lilies, spider plants, English ivy, and more—can easily be transitioned to growing their roots in water.
 Likewise, popular floating plants include duckweed, water lettuce, water hyacinths, and Amazon frogbit.

 Choose Your Container

-Any type of glass container that is watertight will work for an indoor water garden, as long as it is watertight.
-Feel free to get creative—you can use jars and vases that you may already have lying around, or check out your local thrift shop for inexpensive glass containers.
+Any type of glass container will work for an indoor water garden, as long as it is watertight.
+Feel free to get creative—you can use jars or vases that you already have lying around, or check out a local thrift shop for inexpensive glass containers.

 The size and shape of the container will depend on the type of water garden that you hope to make.
-If you are planning on using true aquatic plants, you will need a container that is large enough to fit the entire plant.
+If you are planning on using true aquatic plants, you'll need a container that is large enough to fit the entire plant.
 Alternatively, if you're planning on using semi-aquatic plants or floaters, you will only need a container that can fit the roots or base of the plant, so you can get away with more shallow styles.

 Clean Roots of Existing Debris

 Regardless of the type of plant that you choose for your water garden, you will need to thoroughly clean the roots of any existing debris before creating your water garden.
 Not only help keep the water looking clean, but it will also ensure that the roots can fully transition to water.
 Take your time here and be careful not to break too many roots.
 An old toothbrush or cloth can be a great way to help remove any stubborn specks.
 Once you have removed all debris or soil from the roots, gently hold them under running water to ensure they are completely clean.